 - 2 courses, 200 or higher

-- Note: Up to two courses may be fulfilled by cognate courses in other fields or study abroad, if approved by TPST Program Director.
+Note: Up to two courses may be fulfilled by cognate courses in other fields or study abroad, if approved by TPST DUS.

 (18 credit hours; 6 courses in Performing Arts)

-- 3 courses from any other areas in the department (Music, Theater, Dance or Public Speaking), which may include one 3-credit course based on 4 terms in MUSC-100 Music performance, 3 terms of TPST-191, or 4 terms in ARTD-100 Dance Performance, or (due to more immersive rehearsals) 3 credits of TPST-191.
+- 3 courses from any other areas in the department, which may include one 3-credit course based on 4 terms in MUSC-100 Music performance, 4 terms in DANC-100 Dance Performance, or (due to more immersive rehearsals) 3 credits of TPST-191.

 - Note: Students may not take more than three courses in any one discipline for this minor.